domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 Child of God by Cormac McCarthy
 Cosmopolis by Don DeLillo
 Devil in the White City by by Erik Larson
+Every Man for Himself and God Against All: A Memoir by Werner Herzog
 Factory Girls: From Village to City in a Changing China by Leslie T. Chang
 Heart of Darkness by Novella by Joseph Conrad
 House of Leaves by Mark Z. Danielewski